r-spacex/submanager/README.md

 All configuration, except for ``repeat_interval_s``, is read and updated for each run while ``megathread-manager`` is active, so settings can be changed on the fly without stopping and restarting it.

+To disable the megathread features entirely and only use the wiki sync feature, set ``megathread_enabled`` to ``false``; the converse is equally possible with ``sync_enabled``.

+### Configuring credentials

-It can be set to use separate accounts for actually posting the megathread and performing an moderation actions; only the latter is required to be a moderator.
+Megathread manager can be set to use separate accounts for actually posting the megathread and performing an moderation actions; only the latter is required to be a moderator.
 You'll need to configure and register the account(s) involved for Reddit app access with the Reddit API.
 We recommend you configure your credentials in ``praw.ini`` and simply refer to them by passing the ``site_name`` parameter to ``credentials_praw``, which will avoid any secrets leaking if you accidentally or deliberately store your ``config.toml`` somewhere public.
 Common parameters (that are passed to PRAW, e.g. username/password, client id/client secret, refresh token, etc) go in the ``DEFAULT`` dict, while any specific to one user or another go in the two more specifically named ones; if none of the latter are specified, the same account is used for both.

-To disable the megathread features entirely and only use the wiki sync feature, set ``megathread_enabled`` to ``false``; the converse is equally possible with ``sync_enabled``.
-For simplicity, unlike most other patterns, ``replace_patterns`` are currently plain text (no regex), though support for the latter will be added in the future.
+### Posting intervals

+If posting new threads is enabled for a megathread, it can be set to either post daily, monthly, yearly etc. as soon as the period ticks over (e.g. first of the month), or at an interval of every N periods after the previous thread was posted.

+``new_thread_interval`` is specified as a string, either in the form ``"UNIT"`` (e.g. ``"daily"``, ``"month"``, etc) to trigger the first behavior, or `"N UNIT"` (e.g. ``"10 weeks"``, ``"1 year"``, etc) to invoke the second, where ``N`` is a positive integer and ``UNIT`` is a supported period unit.
+Supported period units for both include years, months, days, hours, minutes and seconds; weeks are currently supported for the latter, but not the former (since there is no unambiguously agreed-upon, locale-independent start of a week, and they don't divide evenly into months or years).
+For either form, the units can be given with or without `s` or `ly` as suffices.

+There's currently a minor limitation with this as currently implemented: getting it to create a new thread "on-demand" rather than on a schedule (or not at all) is not completely obvious.
+There is a relatively simple workaround, however—just set the ``new_thread_interval`` to ``false``, and then whenever you want a new thread, set it to e.g. ``1 day``, wait `repeat_interval_s` seconds for it to create the new thread (or manually restart it, if you're impatient), and then set it back to ``false``.

+We could, and probably eventually will add a proper feature for this, likely in the form of a new CLI command, e.g. ``megathread-manager new-thread <thread_name>`` to programmatically tell the running manager instance to create a new one on-demand.
+However, while it would be a bit more obvious and elegant than the current approach, it likely isn't much faster in practice.

+### Syncing sections

 The ``pattern``s of text specified in ``source`` and ``targets`` are searched for in pseudo-Markdown "comments", i.e. empty links that don't appear in the rendered text, like so: